John Benjamin Stone: Life and career

 Stone travelled with a scientific expedition to northern Brazil to see the 1893 total solar eclipse.
 Notable images taken by Stone include those of the deposition of governor José Clarindo de Queirós of the then province of Ceará in Brazil, in which he prevented the rebels from firing at the governor's palace until he had taken photographs of them beside their guns.

 The Benjamin Stone Photographic Collection housed in the Library of Birmingham contains many thousands of examples of his work.
 In 1897 he founded the National Photographic Record Association, of which he became president.
 The National Portrait Gallery holds 62 of his portraits and many photographs of people and places in and around Westminster.
-His amateur career culminated in 1911 with his appointment as official photographer to the coronation of King George V.
+His amateur career culminated in 1911 with his appointment as official photographer to the coronation of King George V and Queen Mary.

 He became president of the Birmingham Photographic Society, a Justice of the Peace, and a member of the Society of Antiquaries and of the Geological Society.
 He was admitted as an honorary member of the Clothworkers' Company in February 1902.

 Stone died at his home, The Grange in Erdington, on 2 July 1914.
 His wife, Jane, of nearly fifty years died on 5 July, just three days later.
 They were buried together in a double funeral in Sutton Coldfield on 7 July 1914.
 A rotund, bewhiskered man, Stone has been described by his biographer as quietly self-assured and contented in temperament.
 (Stephen Roberts, 'Sir Benjamin Stone 1838-1914: Photographer, Traveller and Politician' (2014).

 Stone's photography was juxtaposed to that of later Birmingham photographers in the 1993 exhibition From Negative Stereotype to Positive Image.